-The application narrative must begin with a cover page that will not count toward the project narrative page limitation.
-The cover page must include the following items:
+The application narrative must begin with a title page that will not count toward the project narrative page limitation.
+The title page must include the following items:

-- The project title:
+- The project title

 - Applicant/Institution:

 - Street Address/City/State/Zip:

 - Postal Address:

 - Lead PI name, telephone number, email:

 - Administrative Point of Contact name, telephone number, email:

-- FOA Number: DE-FOA-0002226
+- FOA Number: DE-FOA-0002424

-- DOE/SC Program Office: Fusion Energy Sciences
+- DOE/SC Program Office: High Energy Physics

-- DOE/SC Program Office Technical Contact: Dr. John Mandrekas
+- DOE/SC Program Office Technical Contact: SC.HEPFOA@science.doe.gov or the appropriate Technical Contact listed in Section I under the Supplementary Information subsection in this FOA.

 - DOE Award Number (if Renewal Application):

-- PAMS Letter of Intent or Preproposal tracking number (if applicable):
+- PAMS Letter of Intent tracking number (if applicable):

-- Research area or areas as identified in Section I of this FOA (if applicable):
+- HEP research subprogram(s) as identified in Section I of this FOA.

-Important Instructions to the Sponsored Research Office of Submitting Institutions: SC requires that you create one single PDF file that contains the DOE Cover Page, project narrative, biographical sketch, current and pending support, bibliography and references cited, facilities and other resources, equipment, data management plan, and other attachments.
-This single PDF file must be attached in Field 8 on the Grants.gov form.
+Important Instructions to the Sponsored Research Office of Submitting Institutions: SC requires that you create one single machine readable PDF file that contains the DOE Title Page, project narrative, biographical sketch, current and pending support, bibliography and references cited, facilities and other resources, equipment, data management plan, and other attachments.
+This single PDF file may not be scanned from a printed document and must be attached in Field 8 on the Grants.gov form.
 Do not attach any of the items listed in this paragraph separately in any other field in Grants.gov.
 If you do, these additional attachments will not become part of the application in PAMS.

-COVER PAGE SUPPLEMENT FOR COLLABORATIONS (PART OF PROJECT NARRATIVE ATTACHED TO FIELD 8 ON THE FORM)
+TITLE PAGE SUPPLEMENT FOR COLLABORATIVE APPLICATIONS (PART OF PROJECT NARRATIVE ATTACHED TO FIELD 8 ON THE FORM)